mjnajafi/Digital-password-lock-on-Raspberry-Pi/README.md

 # Digital-password-lock-on-Raspberry-Pi
-Raspberry Pi project using Keypad &amp; LCD
+Raspberry Pi project: using Keypad &amp; LCD

 In this Project:
 When you press True Password, LED will turn on.